-Separation anxiety is a normal part of development for children and while it doesn’t affect all children, it is pretty common.
-So if you are working in childcare jobs it is likely that you will come across varying degrees of separation anxiety in children as young as babies through to primary school age.
+Separation anxiety is a normal part of development.
+While it doesn’t affect all children it can be pretty common, and if you’re working in early childhood education you might come across varying degrees of separation anxiety in children as young as babies right through to primary school age.

 Easing separation anxiety in children

-An extension on the previous tip, doing a rehearsal can be a clever way of helping children practice for the real drop off.
-Encouraging parents to try this at home before arriving at the child care centre or kindergarten can really help.
+Goodbyes are a real trigger point for separation anxiety, and rehearsing goodbyes can be a clever way of helping children practice for the real drop off.
+Encouraging parents to try this at home before arrival can help kids get a good grip on the routine and minimise anxiety.

-It can be distressing for parents to see their children upset and, in some instances, they may try to sneak out while the child is distracted.
-This is not a long-term fix and once the child does realise they may be even more upset.
-A ‘goodbye and see you soon’ is always recommended.
+Remember: it’s important for parents to always say goodbye.
+Some parents find it distressing to see their child upset and may try to sneak away while the child is distracted.
+This is not a long-term fix – once the child realises their parent is missing, they may become even more upset.

 While we do recommend that parents say goodbye, they also shouldn’t drag it out.
 ‘One more hug’ often ends up as ten more hugs and can prolong the farewell process instead of enabling children to move on with their day.